-Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.
+Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.

 Air conditioners are typically placed on concrete pads.
 Over time, the pad can crack, shift or sink.
 This can cause malfunctions and even premature failure.
-Let’s discuss some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+Let’s discuss some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

-The compressor needs oil to run properly.
-If your air conditioner isn’t level, its oil could be distributed unequally.
+The compressor relies on oil to run properly.
+If your air conditioner isn’t level, its oil could be distributed unevenly.

-This can create:
+This can cause:

-• Compressor damage because of grinding parts.
+• Compressor damage due to grinding parts.

 • An overheated compressor.

-• Higher electricity bills due to less efficient cooling.
+• More expensive electricity bills due to less efficient cooling.

 The compressor is one of the costliest parts to replace on your air conditioner.
-If it fails, you’re better off doing air conditioning installation because of this part’s cost.
+If it goes out, you’re better off doing air conditioning installation because of this part’s cost.

 2. Rust and Mold

-Water naturally occurs during the cooling process.
-Your air conditioner gets rid of moisture from the air as it cools your house.
-This moisture drains into a pan and then out via a line.
+Water is a natural byproduct of the cooling process.
+Your air conditioner gets rid of moisture from the air as it cools your home.
+This moisture drains into a pan and then out through a line.

-If your air conditioner isn’t level, water might end up pooling in the pan instead of flowing away.
+If your air conditioner isn’t level, water might end up pooling in the pan instead of draining away.
 This can cause:

 • Water pooling around the air conditioner.